symfony/symfony-docs/messenger.rst

     # remove messages without retrying them and show each message before removing it
     $ php bin/console messenger:failed:remove 20 30 --show-messages

-.. versionadded:: 5.1

-    The ``--show-messages`` option was introduced in Symfony 5.1.

 If the message fails again, it will be re-sent back to the failure transport due to the normal :ref:`retry rules <messenger-retries-failures>`.
 Once the max retry has been hit, the message will be discarded permanently.

 Multiple Failed Transports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 5.3

-    The possibility to use multiple failed transports was introduced in Symfony 5.3.

 Sometimes it is not enough to have a single, global ``failed transport`` configured
 because some messages are more important than others.
 In those cases, you can